 Slash and loblolly pine plantations will be managed at low densities and converted to uneven-aged stands while effectively realizing potential revenue streams.
 Slash/loblolly stands are prepared for reforestation as described above.
 Slash and loblolly pine stands are generally established at a planting density of 908 to 1,210 trees per acre.
 Clearcuts can be authorized when stands are at least 25 years old.
 Minimum harvest volume is 15 tons per acre and should be accomplished prior to reaching 40 tons per acre.
 Initial thinning (individual tree selections as opposed to row thinning) will be conducted when stands are 12 to 19 years old or when basal area exceeds 110 ft2/acre for slash pine and 120 ft2/acre for loblolly and harvest volumes are greater than 22 tons per acre.
 Targeted residual basal area after initial thinning is 70 ft2/acre.
-Intermediate thinning (individual tree selections) will be conducted when stands are 20 to 26 years or when basal area after intermediate thinning is 50 ft2/acre.
+Intermediate thinning (individual tree selections) will be conducted when stands are 20 to 26 years or when basal area exceeds 100 ft2/acre and harvest volumes are greater than 22 tons per acre.
+Targeted residual basal area after intermediate thinning is 50 ft2/acre.
 The District has established a default three-year burn cycle that can be adjusted based on the recommendation of the regional forest operations supervisor with the initial burn occurring three years following reforestation.
 The initial burn should be scheduled after 15 years of establishment.